allypalanzi/allypalanzi.github.io/hire-me.md

 I'd love some flexibility on location, so I'm currently only pursuing remote roles.

 ### About me
 I'm a front-end engineer with experience throughout the whole stack.
-I've previously led teams on large web applications like HealthCare.gov and worked on design systems across seven distinct brands and used on over 300 websites.
+I've previously led teams on large web applications like HealthCare.gov and worked on design systems across eight distinct brands and used on over 300 websites.
 I love pair programming, mentoring, and learning so collaboration with colleagues is essential to me.
 I enjoy dissecting large problems into smaller ones and working with designers and product folks to turn requirements and user stories into engineering tasks.
 I have a deep understanding of design and care about crafting experiences for users.
 I enjoy writing CSS and not just because I have to.
 I care about accessibility and performance because the internet should be available to all; I've even spoken [internationally about this topic](http://2016.cssconf.com.au/).
 I don't have strong opinions about the next cool JavaScript framework because we should choose the right tools for the job.

 I have experience working with JavaScript, CSS, React, Redux, Node, Ruby/Rails, and more.